EthanTPainter/Github-Slack-PR-Bot/README.md

 ### Options

-Options are provided to allow customization of the application.
+Options are provided to allow customization of the application per slack team.

 All of the described options are expected to be supplied with values, or errors will be thrown.
 The `example.json` file in the same